spawnlang/playground/server/README.md

 ### POST `/cgen`

-Retrieve the C code generated from the passed V code.
+Retrieve the C code generated from the passed Spawn code.
 If an error occurs, the error will be returned in the `error` field.

 Required form field: